 Ashley Cole to Chelsea, 2006

-Cole maintains that a move was not discussed during the meeting, however revelations in his autobiography soon led to further problems.
+Cole maintains that a move was not discussed during the meeting, however, revelations in his autobiography soon led to further problems.

-In his book My Defence, Cole revealed he ‘nearly swerved off the road’ in anger at Arsenal’s proposed £55,000-a-week contact offer, leading to the nickname ‘Cashley Cole’ and further souring his relationship with the club.
+In his book My Defence, Cole revealed he ‘nearly swerved off the road’ in anger at Arsenal’s proposed £55,000-a-week contact offer, leading to the nickname ‘Cashley Cole’ and further souring his relationship with the Gunners.

 By summer of 2006, the England international’s exit from Arsenal seem inevitable and Chelsea approached their London rivals over a proposed transfer.